arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-IoT-Cloud.md

 * `Reset before upload: 1200bps Touch: Open port COMB: Serial port not found`
 * `Can't update firmware: Executing command: exit status 1`

-These errors can occur if the wireless connectivity module on your board is using an old version[^nina] of the WiFiNINA firmware, that cannot be automatically updated by IoT Cloud.
+These errors can occur if the wireless connectivity module on your board is using an old version[^nina] of the WiFiNINA firmware, that cannot be automatically updated by Arduino Cloud.

 [^nina]: 1.4.1 or earlier.
 To find out which version is on your board, see [Check the WiFiNINA firmware version](https://support.arduino.cc/hc/en-us/articles/9398559561244-Check-the-WiFiNINA-firmware-version).